BLCM/bl3mods/skruntskrunt/boss-rush-slaughter/README.md

 the Hyperion slaughter star 3000 allowed me to spend very little time changing his mod.

+You'll know the mod is loaded if the mission description of the Slaughterstar 3000 mentions Billie.

 Header
 ======
 * Name: Boss Rush: Billy and the Clone-a-saurus